Walton Astronomy Group

 Astrophotography

-If you would like us to display some of your astronomy pictures, contact us on wag_chair@aol.co.uk
+If you would like us to display some of your astronomy pictures please contact us.

 These images are long exposure images of deep sky objects, usually involving stacking of multiple subs and then careful processing